-How Do I Unseal Apartment After Death that was Sealed by the Police?
+How Do I Unseal Apartment After Death In NYC After It Was Sealed by The Police?

 - Go to the Miscellaneous Department in the county where your friend of family member has died.
 Obtain a Petition to Unseal the Residence and Examine Apartment.
 Counties may have their own specific forms.

 - Fill out the Petition, as well as a Proposed Order to unseal the apartment.
 You will also need to provide proof that you are either the next of kin, or that you have permission from the next of kin to conduct this search.
 For example, if your aunt died, you have to show that your aunt did not have children, parents, or siblings who are living and who want to conduct this search.
 If your mother died, you have to obtain an authorization from your brother that you can conduct this search.

 - After you have gathered all of the forms, go to Court, file the forms, and pay the $20 fee.
 The Surrogate’s Court will review the forms and, if all in good order, will usually issue the Order within a few hours.

 - Once the Order is issued, call the Police precinct holding the keys to the apartment.
 The Police will either tell you to meet them at the apartment or to come to the precinct to be escorted to the Apartment.

 - When you open the Apartment, you can search for a Will, Burial Deed, Insurance, or other significant information immediately related to burying the Decedent or Probating his Will.
 After you have conducted you search, the Police will then seal the residence again and tell you to come back with Letters Testamentary or Letters of Administration.

 What if I find a Will When I Unseal Apartment After Death?

 If you find the Will, you should then proceed to Probate the Will.
 You can watch this video for a quick probate guide: